 If your business is sports-oriented, we recommend implementing some 5K, 10K, Half Marathon, Marathon, and Ultra races to your category list.
 T-shirt designs can include anything from nutrition, training, to the actual race day.

 Fall is a popular time of year, especially in the midwest.
 There are so many popular activities that people love to do.
-You can refer to #Fall anytime during September through November.
+You can refer to #Fall anytime from September through November.

 - A fountain